Ankit1478/HealthCare/README.md

 ## Tech Stack
 - **Frontend**: React with TypeScript and Tailwind CSS
 - **Backend**: Node.js with JavaScript
-- **Authentication**: JWT for session management and authentication
+- **Authentication**: JWT , ZOD  for session management and authentication
 - **Password Security**: bcrypt library for hashing passwords
 - **Database**: MongoDB
 - **Containerization**: Docker for both React and Node.js